Processing - DMSII Data Error Handling

 Keep undigits in NUMBER items stored as character data

-By enabling this option, the Client preserves the bad digit values in DMSII NUMBER items that are stored as CHAR or VARCHAR data.
+Setting this option to 1 or 2 causes the Client to preserve the bad digit values in DMSII NUMBER items that are stored as CHAR or VARCHAR data.
 The bad digits will have values of A-F.

 Enable High Value Padding

 This option lets you mark items as padded with high values in order to achieve left justification.
 It applies to ALPHA items and unsigned numeric items that are stored as ALPHA data.

 Set item to NULL if errors exceed (%)

 Specify the percentage of data errors in any given alpha item that is tolerated before the item is declared bad and treated as NULL.

 Discard records containing data errors